carissaayo/carissaayo/README.md

 - 👋 Hi, I’m @carissaayo
-- 👀 I’m interested in web development
+- 👀 I’m passionate about building web and mobile apps
-- 🌱 I’m currently learning Python+Django
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me (you can reach me on twitter
 @yussufajao or LinkedIn (https://www.linkedin.com/in/ajao-yussuf-b7889b1b3 )